Kolektivo/Kolektivo-Mobile-App/WALLET.md

 export TERM_PROGRAM=iterm  # or whatever your favorite terminal program is
 ```

-(optional) You may want install Jenv to manage multiple Java versions:
+(optional) You may want to install Jenv to manage multiple Java versions:

 ```bash
 brew install jenv